MrinmayiVerma/Scheduling-Algorithm-Calculator/README.md

 # Scheduling-Algorithm-Calculator
-A Java-based program designed to solve scheduling problems in operating systems like FCFS, SJN, Round Robin, and Priority Scheduling
+Scheduling Algorithm Calculator is a Java-based program designed to efficiently compute and analyze various scheduling algorithm problems encountered in operating systems.
+It supports algorithms such as FCFS, SJN, Round Robin, and Priority Scheduling, enabling precise process scheduling analysis, performance optimization, and resource allocation for enhanced system efficiency.